ThembinkosiMadiba/AlertNet-mobile-application/README.md

 - ➕ **Additional People Bar features** — handled all remaining functionality within the screen end to end

 ### 🤖 Frontend — AI Chatbot Integration
-Integrated the **Groq API** into the app to power the AlertNet AI safety chatbot, enabling fast, low-latency conversational responses for safety guidance, emergency advice, and app support.
+Integrated the **Groq API** into the app to power the AlertNet AI safety chatbot.
+Beyond answering questions, the chatbot can actively control the app — navigating to any screen, adding new friends to the safety circle, and triggering SOS alerts through simple chat commands, enabling a fully hands-free safety experience.

 ### ⚙️ Backend
 Contributed to backend development including server-side logic, data handling, and API integrations to support the features built on the frontend.